that you could save $500 on car insurance.

 - review any credits the company offers and make sure you are getting everything you can

-- review your annual mileage on your vehicles this may present a savings if it is say less than 8000 or so per year
+- review your annual mileage on your vehicles this may present savings if it says less than 8000 or so per year

 These are much better and will provide a consistent rate versus making a phone call and lowering coverage.